 The Plan Commission has the following options for recommendation to the Urbana City Council.
-In Plan Case 1979-T-06, the Plan Commission may:
+In Plan Case 2063-T-08, the Plan Commission may:

-- a. forward this case to City Council with a recommendation for approval of the proposed omnibus text amendment to the Zoning Ordinance, as presented herein; - b. forward this case to City Council with a recommendation for approval of the proposed omnibus text amendment to the Zoning Ordinance, as modified by specific suggested changes; or - c. forward this case to City Council with a recommendation for denial of the proposed omnibus text amendment to the Zoning Ordinance.
+- a. forward this case to City Council with a recommendation for approval as presented herein; - b. forward this case to City Council with a recommendation for approval as modified by specific suggested changes; or - c. forward this case to City Council with a recommendation for denial.